Who you're hiring in Rome

 Case study: CAF Italia — Corporate video production in Rome

-CAF Italia, one of the international leaders in the design and supply of comprehensive transportation systems, commissioned a corporate video production in Rome to document the expansion of its railway maintenance operations for the Rome Metro Line B. The project focused on the transformation of an existing industrial structure into a fully operational rail maintenance facility and the associated technical and organizational development.
+CAF Italia, one of the international leaders in the design and supply of comprehensive transportation systems, commissioned a corporate video to document the expansion of its railway maintenance operations for the Rome Metro Line B. CAF Italia is one of the leading suppliers of rail vehicles to Rome's transport network — read more about their Rome operations.

 Conference and event video production in Rome